mariochampion/gitmynotes/README.md

 * create config file?

+* if not foldername, confirm that you want to do Notes, with count of X

 * do not fail entire job when this applescript error occurs: `execution error: Notes got an error: An error of type 100002 has occurred.
 (100002)`

 *  -- PRO --

 * allow comma separated list of folders at once

+* command to get list of folders and counts so you can decide what to do

 * pre-map some folders to some github repos